mulargui/healthylinkx-chatgpt-plugin/README.md

 Healthylinx is a classic three tiers app: front-end (ux), service API and data store.
 This architecture makes it very adequate to test different technologies and I use it for getting my hands dirty on new stuff.
 Enjoy!

 This repo implements Healthylinkx using a chatgpt plugin as the front end.
-For each tier of the app, we use different AWS resources: RDS for the datastore, Lambda for the API and Alexa for the front-end.
+For each tier of the app, we use different AWS resources: RDS for the datastore, Lambda for the API and ChatGPT for the front-end.

 To know more about the datastore this repo has more details https://github.com/mulargui/healthylinkx-mysql.git \
 Likewise about the API using Lambda https://github.com/mulargui/healthylinkx-serverless.git